What is a contract for work?

 In contrast, a service contract only provides a service.
 In this case, it is not important whether this service leads to a successful end or whether the end meets the client's expectations.

-Remuneration in contracts for work and labour is based on the usual rates, which vary from region to region.
+Remuneration in contracts for work is based on the usual rates, which vary from region to region.
 In addition, they are a popular way of working with freelancers.
 They offer a great deal of flexibility and shift the entrepreneurial risk to the contractor.

 Now that we have familiarised ourselves superficially with the more general aspects of a contract for work and services, it is time to look at it in a little more depth.
 The law on contracts for work and labour is regulated in BGB §§ 631 ff.
 According to this, it is a contract in which a contractor undertakes to produce a specific work for the client.
 In return, the client undertakes to pay a fee for this work.